rujinlong/zotero2notion/README.md

 ## Usage

-1. Create a new database, then remove all rows in it
+1. Create a new database, remove all rows in it

 2. Copy the database url